 - Students returning from a leave of absence who had their previous “continued attendance” SEVIS record re-activated

 - Complete the New International Student Online Check-in through your MyUTampa-Terra Dotta for International Students and Scholars account.
-Instructions are available here.
 You may begin this anytime but will not be able to submit it until after you have been issued the UT I-20 and you have arrived in the U.S.

-After you complete both steps, your international student advisor will register your SEVIS record as active and issue you a new I-20 with the issue reason (continued attendance).
+- After you complete check-in, your international student advisor will register your SEVIS record as active and issue you a new I-20 with the issue reason (continued attendance).
 You will be contacted when this is issued; allow up to four weeks for processing time.
 Students who have an on-campus job offer or need to get a driver’s license will be prioritized.